 Conversely, should the INR experience further declines, the 100-day EMA stands at 83.62 as initial support.
 In a bearish scenario, a closer examination reveals that sustained losses could push the currency down to the psychological support level of 83.00, marking a significant low point in the recent trend.

 It is crucial to recognize the broader macroeconomic landscape impacting the Indian Rupee.
-The interplay between inflation rates, interest rates, GDP growth, and foreign flows substantially shapes currency valuations.
+The interplay between inflation rates, interest rates, GDP growth, and foreign investment flows substantially shapes currency valuations.
 India’s dependence on oil imports makes it particularly vulnerable to oil price fluctuations, while the condition of the global economy often dictates foreign investment trends.

 The Reserve Bank of India (RBI)’s interventions in forex markets are critical in mitigating excessive volatility in the INR.
 Striving to stabilize the exchange rate to facilitate trade and maintain inflation within its target, the RBI’s policy decisions play a vital role.
 Notably, higher interest rates tend to strengthen the INR by attracting foreign capital through carry trades, which is pivotal as global investors seek the highest returns on their investments.